NIC Student Counseling FAQs

 What is counseling?

-Counseling may include academic advising or career development issues, but its focus is primarily on identifying and resolving personal problems that jeopardize your college success.
+Counseling may include career development issues, but its focus is primarily on identifying and resolving personal problems that jeopardize your college success.
 Your success may not depend on counseling, but discussing your concerns with a counselor can be very effective in finding solutions to difficult problems.
 There is little risk in counseling except that it may facilitate changes in your life.
 Although such changes may be positive, they might also feel unsettling.

 Who can receive counseling and what is required?